luojunyuan/ErogeHelper/README.md

 Use VS2019 or Rider to clone `https://github.com/Eroge-Helper/ErogeHelper` down.

-Just press F5 to run or you can fill the command parameters in ErogeHelper's properties like `"D:\Ra-se-n\C' - can't live without you\c.exe" /le`
+Fill the command parameters in ErogeHelper's properties like `"D:\Ra-se-n\C' - can't live without you\c.exe" /le` and press F5 to run.

 one is full path of game, '/le' or '-le' to start with Locate Emulator

+`Ctrl+Shift+B` to compile all things, then you can check other parts.

-### Publish  (reactiveUI branch)
+### Publish

-Run `dotnet publish -c Release -r win-x64 -o ./bin/Publish` in the repository directory.
+Run `dotnet publish -c Release -r win-x64 -o ./bin/Publish --self-contained` in the repository directory.
 Compile ErogeHelper.ShellMenuHandler (Release) separately in Visual Studio.
 Move

 ```
 bin\Release\ErogeHelper.ShellMenuHandler.dll